intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 We support binding LLM runtime to transformer-based Python API, which is more convenient for customers to use.
 You need to modify the following files.
 Please refer to [how-to-use-transformer-based-api](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/llm/runtime/graph/README.md#how-to-use-transformer-based-api)  of using Python API.

+> The Python API will automatically call the convert script and quantization script to convert the hugging face model into a quantified model.
+Please ensure that the scripts have been added.

 Files need to be modified:
 - `intel_extension_for_transformers/llm/runtime/graph/application/CMakeLists.txt`
 - `intel_extension_for_transformers/llm/runtime/graph/application/main_pybind.cpp`